CHTC/Articles/2023-12-12-osgschool.md

 Most applicants to the annual OSG School share a common challenge: obstacles within their research that they would like to overcome.
 Answering this need, the [OSG Consortium](https://osg-htc.org/) holds an annual weeklong School each summer for researchers and facilitators to expand their adoption of high throughput computing (HTC) methodologies.
 Instructors teach students through a combination of lectures and hands-on activities, starting out with the basics to accommodate all experience levels.

-The 11th OSG School took place this last August, with over 50 participants from across the nation as well as 5 attendees from Uganda and Mali, representing over 30 campuses or institutions and 35 research domains.
+This year the 11th OSG School took place in August, with over 50 participants from across the nation as well as 5 attendees from Uganda and Mali, representing over 30 campuses or institutions and 35 research domains.

 Online applications to attend the School open in March.
 Applicants are considered based on how large-scale computing could benefit their research.
 Over 100 applications are submitted each year, with around 60 being admitted.
 All of the participants' travel and accommodation expenses are covered with funding from the [Partnership to Advance Throughput Computing](https://path-cc.io/) (PATh) NSF award.